barbarer/hw4-Fall20/README.md

 - git commit -m "message"

+Be sure to do at least 3 commits to earn up to 15 points.
 To push your commits to github use:

 - git push

 Submit the url for your repository on github on Canvas by the due date.